1979 Mistress of the Apes

 One of the most exciting times and events in my acting/modeling life was being cast to play “Vampirella” for Hammer Films of England.
 Vampirella was a comic book character owned by Jim Warren, Harris Comics, and published in NYC.
 This was a dream come true for me… to be cast in any Hammer film was beyond my comprehension.
 I grew up adoring Dracula, vampires, and Dr. Van Helsing, who put Dracula back in his grave.
 Peter Cushing, a British actor and one of the finest ever to play in Hammer Films, is a British legend, he was my hero.
 Peter was cast to play “Pendragon,” Vampirella’s sidekick.
 I was living my dream but soon that dream dissolved into reality, the real world.
 After a worldwide search held by Hammer Films and Michael Carreras to find Vampirella, Michael took me to NYC where we attended one of the Famous Monster Conventions where Vampirella was presented in full body costume.
 It was the first time a live person was shown wearing the tiny famous red costume.
 The audience went wild.
 I had a blast sharing the costume and my body, which Warren Comics immortalized on eight of its Vampirella covers, to the young audience and Vampirella fans.
 Due to many reasons, the movie never happened.
 It broke my heart; the six picture deal was shattered… I moved back to LA.
 My dreams of playing Vampirella were now gone and reality, again, set in.
 I was tired of the ups and downs and heartaches of the business.
 Many people have suffered the same feelings.
 I retired in 1979, and later married the lawyer who represented me in a lawsuit against Warren Comics.

 I’ve modeled around the world; appeared on many magazine covers, starred in major movies and on TV, and appeared in two celebrity Playboy issues.
-Today I work at Playboy as an Assistant Photo Editor, I love being a part of Playboy.
+I've retired from Playboy, after 17 years as Assistant Photo Editor, I loved being a part of Playboy Enterprises Inc.

 Our lives are relatively short.
 What we put into this world, we will receive in kind.
 I see that from living it.
 The great lesson I have learned is that we are all born to suffer, to feel happiness; but it is how we deal and share with others, and God’s creatures on this planet, that makes us the person we are.
 I hope I make a difference in others’ lives.
 I believe that I am a good person who loves life and shares what I can with anyone who has an open heart and loves life.